son-n-pham/git_practice/README.md

 # This is my collection of useful Git and GitHub tips
 ---
-This is the place to practice Git and GitHub
+This is the place to note useful Git and GitHub
 ---
-### Some Steps to Remember First:
+### Steps to Create fresh Repo in GitHub and connect to local git folder:
 - Create new repo in GitHub
-- Get the syntax to connect the new repo with the local git directory
+- Get the links to connect the new repo with the local git directory
 - In the local directory:
   - Initiate: git init
   - Check git status: git status